 Our Top Picks

+The safe choice, and there’s nothing wrong with safe.
 Carbide 3D has been building Shapeokos since 2014.
-The community is enormous — r/shapeoko, the Carbide 3D forum, Facebook groups, and more YouTube tutorials than you’ll ever watch.
+The community is enormous: r/shapeoko, the Carbide 3D forum, Facebook groups, and more YouTube tutorials than you’ll ever watch.
 When something goes wrong (and it will), someone has already solved it and posted the fix.

-Sienci dropped the LongMill price by over $200 in October 2025, making an already competitive machine even harder to ignore.
-You get lead screw drive (better than belts), three size options (12x30” up to 48x30”), and their gSender control software — which the community consistently praises as better than expected.
+More machine per dollar than anything else in its class.
+Sienci dropped the price by over $200 in October 2025, making an already competitive machine even harder to ignore.
+Lead screw drive (better than belts), three size options, and their gSender control software, which the community consistently praises as better than expected.

-The honest take: Still uses V-wheels (maintenance required), and it’s a Canadian company so US shipping takes longer.
-But the 4.79/5 rating from 465+ reviews isn’t inflated — people genuinely like this machine.
+Still uses V-wheels (maintenance required), and it’s a Canadian company so US shipping takes longer.
+Router not included — budget $100–$150 for a Makita RT0701.
+But the 4.79/5 rating from 465+ reviews isn’t inflated.
+People genuinely like this machine.

 Sienci’s LongMill is frequently recommended alongside the Shapeoko on r/hobbycnc.
 A common take: “If you’re deciding between Shapeoko and LongMill, you can’t go wrong with either.
 LongMill if you want more value, Shapeoko if you want the biggest community.”
 Canadian buyers get an even better deal on shipping and support.

-OneFinity launched the Apprentice in November 2025 as a dedicated beginner machine.
-It uses the same ball screw precision drive and rigid construction as their more expensive machines, just in a smaller 16.5x16.5” package.
+Ball screws under a grand.
+That’s new.
+OneFinity launched the Apprentice in November 2025 as a dedicated beginner machine with the same ball screw precision drive and rigid construction as their pricier machines, just in a smaller package.
 At $995, it undercuts everything in its class on specs.

 Worth Knowing About